Peterpiotr/siguren-documentation/docs/source/maintenance/torque-limiter/tl-maintenance-schedule.rst

         the friction linings.
     * - Torque slip test
       - Annually
-      - To ensure torque limiter slips when specified torque setting is exceeded.
+      - To ensure MS Torque Limiter slips when specified torque setting is exceeded.